The Savela Law Firm, P.C. - 720-260-7392

 Considering this is a cocktail party and not a three day conference in Key West, I suggest the KISS (keep it simple, stupid) approach.
 No matter how good the DUI information, it is useless unless it is remembered and not confused.
 There are a lot of specific defenses for specific DUI situations.
 If I could stand next to you as you interact with the police, these specific DUI defenses could be preserved, but unless you take me drinking, I cannot.
 I think most people would rather a short answer that covers most situations than a dissertation on all the ways a case can be won.
 (Although some states do, Colorado does not allow the accused DUI suspect to contact a lawyer for advice during a DUI stop.)

-DUI’s have two parts, DMV and Criminal.
+DUI cases have two parts, DMV and Criminal.
 DMV involves the possible suspension of your driving privileges and entitles you to a hearing.
-The Criminal part entitles you to a trial by jury and can result in jail, probation, alcohol classes, fines, and points leading to a further license suspension.
+The Criminal part entitles you to a trial by jury and can result in jail, probation, alcohol or drug classes, fines, and points leading to a further license suspension.
+Judges in Boulder and Longmont are often requiring pre-trial supervision with monitored sobriety for DUI.
+Judges in Boulder and Longmont often impose no alcohol or drug conditions at sentencing for DUI.
 The evidence is the same, but these are different forums and different standards of proof.
 Fortunately, there is only one set of simple rules to deal with both.
 Rather than organizing this around the parts to a DUI case, I suggest thinking of the situation chronologically (complying with KISS).

 The lights go on and you hear sirens.
 Your heart sinks and you prepare to pull over, worried about DUI.
 You will soon come in contact with a police officer who is looking for evidence of any crime s/he can find, especially DUI.
 You must provide some information to the officer, but you do not have answer every question or submit to every request.
 In fact, you only have to provide your driver’s license, vehicle registration and proof of insurance.